-Nilanjana firmly believes that dance is an art form where instruction is not just handed down from Guru to disciple but the teacher is the guiding light who illuminates the path as the pupil takes her own tentative steps towards a lifelong journey.
+Nilanjana firmly believes that dance is an art form where instruction is not just handed down from Guru to disciple.
+Instead, the teacher is the guiding light who illuminates the path as the pupil takes her own tentative steps towards a lifelong journey.
 She wishes to bring the same dedication to her teaching.
-She feels blessed to have Mitra as her Guru and seeks her guidance and blessings in all her endeavors.
+With Mitra as her Guru, she feels blessed and seeks her guidance and blessings in all her endeavors.

 Mitra was the perfect guru, with her wealth of knowledge and never ending enthusiasm.

-During her visits to Kolkata, Nilanjana has had the honor of learning from Guru Muralidhar Majhi.
+During Nilanjana’s visits to Kolkata, she has had the honor of learning from Guru Muralidhar Majhi.
 She has also trained extensively at RDM with her Mentor, acclaimed dancer choreographer Mr. Sukalyann Bhattacharya and has worked under his direction in all the Nritya Taranga shows.

 Guru Mitra Purkayastha